AChapeton/Easybang-landing/README.md

-Easybank
+#Easybank

-Landing page for EasyBank - Frontend Mentors's challenge
+Landing page for EasyBank.
+Learning how to use SASS.

+- This project is a Frontend Mentors's challenge: https://www.frontendmentor.io/challenges/easybank-landing-page-WaUhkoDN
+- Checkout the live project: